-In Tameside it is our priority to ensure that all our residents are Living Well at Home, for as long as possible.
+In Tameside it is our priority to ensure that all our residents are living well at home, for as long as possible.
 Whether you are living well at home with 24-hour support (i.e., supported living and care home) or services are coming into your home (home care, personal assistant using a direct payment etc.), we want that experience to be of a standard everybody can be proud of.

 The last few years have not been easy with the challenge of the pandemic and the recovery period following it.
-Not forgetting the financial challenges of the Cost-of-Living Crisis, it is important now more than ever that we support people to access the right services to look after their health and mental wellbeing.
+Not forgetting the financial challenges of the cost-of-living crisis, it is important now more than ever that we support people to access the right services to look after their health and mental wellbeing.
 We must also ensure Health and Care services are joined-up and sustainable.
-Despite these challenges, our forward-thinking plan aims to ensure people always receive high quality support and care from us when they need it, helping them to live as independently as possible.
+Despite these challenges, our forward-thinking plan ensures people always receive high quality support and care from us when they need it, helping them to live as independently as possible.